 Drake

-Material from studio sessions, audio clips and the fresh tunes were uploaded to website 100gigs, with the Canadian rapper posting a screenshot of the site on his Instagram Story.
-The three unreleased songs are titled: It’s Up, featuring Young Thug and 21 Savage, Housekeeping Knows, featuring Latto, and Blue Green Red.
+Material from studio sessions, audio clips, and the fresh tunes were uploaded to the website 100gigs, with the Canadian rapper posting a screenshot of the site on his Instagram Story.
+The three unreleased songs are titled It’s Up, featuring Young Thug and 21 Savage, Housekeeping Knows, featuring Latto, and Blue Green Red.

 The release, which totals just over 100 gigabytes of data, comes after a quiet few months for Drake following his feud with fellow rapper Kendrick Lamar.
 Too much Drake?

-In one of the folders which references 2016 hit Hotline Bling, Drake is seen explaining the song is named after someone he had a romantic encounter with, whose name he saved in his phone as “Hotline Bling”.
+In one of the folders that references 2016 hit Hotline Bling, Drake is seen explaining the song is named after someone he had a romantic encounter with, whose name he saved in his phone as “Hotline Bling.”.

-They include Drake dancing in front of a clear background that changes colour, and then watching his dancing back on screen.
-Another folder which references Honestly Nevermind shows footage from inside the studio of the production of the 2022 album, in which Drake and his team are reacting to the music.
+They include Drake dancing in front of a clear background that changes color and then watching his dancing back on screen.
+Another folder that references Honestly Nevermind shows footage from inside the studio of the production of the 2022 album, in which Drake and his team are reacting to the music.

 Stay connected with Fact and US for more such news.